ehernandezvilla/ehernandezvilla.github.io/README.md

 ## Overview

-This is the personal website of Edu Hernández, a Startup/Business Enthusiast Developer.
+This is my personal website as a Startup/Business Enthusiast Developer.
 The website serves as a portfolio and a brief biography, showcasing Edu's skills, experience, and educational background.

 ## Features